INF554Fall17/a7-orange-dots/README.md

 Update this README as needed.

-Project Name :Analytics on Career in STEM
+Project Name: Analytics on Career in STEM

 Project Members:
-  Aditi Agrawal
+  1. Aditi Agrawal
-  Ankita Aggarwal
+  2. Ankita Aggarwal
-  Priya Mishra
+  3. Priya Mishra

 Project Presentation:
+Please find the link to project presentation as below: